rparkins999/sqliteman/README.md

 # sqliteman

 Sqliteman is powerful GUI tool for doing almost anything with sqlite databases.
-Without writing any SQL code you can create or open a database and view its structure, create, alter, or drop tables, display and edit the records in a table, import data into a table, export data from a table, create, alter, or drop views, display a view, and create or drop indices.
+Without writing any SQL code you can create or open a database and view its structure, create, alter, or drop tables, display and edit records in a table (either all of them or those matching a set of conditions), import data into a table, export data from a table, create, alter, or drop views, display a view, and create or drop indices.

 If you want to write SQL code, sqliteman has syntax-aware SQL editor which allows you to create, edit, and execute single SQL statements or SQL scripts.
 Scripts can be loaded from or saved into a file.